Seattle Public Schools, 1862-2023: McGilvra Elementary School

 See Additional Media

-When Longfellow opened in 1902, Lake School became an annex under Longfellow's new principal, Annie Gifford.
-The head teacher at Lake was Eva M. Dansingburg, who later became principal of McGilvra, a position she held until 1933.
+When the Longfellow School opened in 1902, Lake School became an annex under Longfellow’s new principal, Annie Gifford, who had been a teacher at the Lake School.
+Eva M. Dansingburg, the head teacher at Lake, later became principal of McGilvra, a position she held from 1918 until 1933.

-In 1972, a new gymnasium, considered the most modern in the district at that time, was constructed to the rear of the main building.
+In 1972, a new gymnasium, considered the most modern in the district, was constructed to the rear of the main building.
 A Learning Resources Center was created the same year by removing the walls between three classrooms and part of the hallway.
 The auditorium became a kindergarten, with the stage left intact for performances.
-During the desegregation plan of the late 1970s and 1980s, McGilvra remained K-5.
+During the desegregation plan of the late 1970s and the 1980s, McGilvra remained K-5.

 An after-school tutoring program began in 1990 to assist children with their reading skills.
-Current programs include special education and English as a Second Language classes.
-The curriculum focuses on basic skills in language development and math, along with an extensive arts program.
+Other programs included special education and English as a Second Language classes.
+The curriculum focused on basic skills in language development and math, along with an extensive arts program.
 In 1999, McGilvra celebrated the 100th anniversary of the school site.
 An architectural drawing of the Lake School outhouse was framed and hung in the library.

 Location: 38th Avenue E and E Garfield